 2. Levoit Humidifier LV600HH 6L Ultrasonic Warm And Cool Mist

-You don’t have to spend a lot of money for a unit that can humidify with either warm or cool mist; this Levoit comes in at about half the price of Groom+Style’s top-rated humidifier.
+You don’t have to spend a lot of money for a unit that can humidify with either warm or cool mist; this Levoit comes in at about half the price of Your House Garden’s top-rated humidifier.